xiaolichen0/CircularSTAR3D/README.md

 Use "--non-rotate" to generate local alignment from LocalSTAR3D.
 Use "--print-PDB n" to generate PDB for top n alignments.
-Use "--output-directory" to specify the output directory.
-The default directory is the root directory of CircularSTAR3D package.
 Use "--output-prefix" to specify the output file prefix.
 For example, if the prefix is "4frn_B_3f2x_X", the output alignment file will be 4frn_B_3f2x_X.aln and the PDB file of the first alignment will be 4frn_B_3f2x_X.aln1.pdb.
 The default prefix is "output".
+The users can add path string to the prefix.
+The output files will be in the CircularSTAR3D root directory by default.

 Notice: Make sure the folds "PDB", "STAR3D_struct_info" and the file "CircularSTAR3D.jar" in the same directory.